denishuk/dataGrid/npm-package/README.md

 ## Styling

 The component uses Tailwind CSS classes for styling and does not require any additional CSS files.
+All UI components are built with Headless UI primitives instead of @radix-ui for better performance and smaller bundle size.

 ### Custom Styling